 The original church was built in the 13th century.
 The new 19th-century church was built of red sandstone, with a nave terminated by a polygonal apse, and a small west tower.

 As for the chapel, it is not in regular use and is cared for by the Churches Conservation Trust, who generally keep it open.

 I love visiting churches in the care of the Churches Conservation Trust.
 Now, having said that, one of my pet peeves about the CCT is the occasionally haphazard signposting to their properties.
-In the case of the Talbot Chapel, I'll amend that to say 'non-existant' signposting.
+In the case of the Talbot Chapel, I'll amend that to say 'non-existent' signposting.

 There were absolutely no signs to the chapel from the main road.
 What I found instead was a locked gate down the lane to St Mary's church, and a very clear 'private dwelling' sign.
 I thought at first I'd come to the wrong place.
 Luckily, though the gate was locked, there was a gap in the hedge protecting the neighbouring farm field.

 There were no signs saying 'keep out' so I carefully walked down the edge of the field, taking care to stay clear of the crops, until I could safely step onto the drive to St Mary's church.
-Even then, there were no signs, and I was a rather worried I'd see an irate owner asking me what I thought I was doing on his property.
+Even then, there were no signs, and I was rather worried I'd see an irate owner asking me what I thought I was doing on his property.

 Luckily there was no one about, and I took the drive past the church/dwelling, and the Chapel appeared, half-hidden by hedges and a screen of trees.
 Only then did I find a small CCT sign, outside the Chapel door.

 Having finally found the Chapel, I must say it was a fascinating building.
 You can clearly see where the chapel joined the rest of the medieval church, with obvious blocked arches and windows.